nbrandes/Waavform/README.md

 `control: Color`- play/stop button tint color

-`category: AVAudioSession.Category` - category used for the AVAudioSession \
+`category: AVAudioSession.Category` - category used for the audio session

-`showTransport: Bool` - show or hide the play/stop controls \
+`showTransport: Bool` - show or hide the play/stop controls

-`showScroll: Bool` - show or hide the linear/scroll control \
+`showScroll: Bool` - show or hide the linear/scroll control

 ## Example